 - Campaign Monitor

-But to be honest, I’d recommend using a dedicated opt-in plugin if you’re trying to build your list.
+But to be honest, we suggest using a dedicated opt-in plugin if you’re trying to build your list.
 WPForms is limited when compared to the other email opt-in plugins out there.
-Heck, you could even go with OptinMonster, one of Syed’s other companies.